- Outlook for the near future:

 - For SMTP import into Benno Cloud, emails to be archived are sent via SMTP to a specific (predetermined by us) email address of Benno Cloud.
 They are thus directly archived.

-In Linux/Unix MTA Postfix, this is configured using BCC Maps (keyword sender_bcc_maps, recipient_bcc_maps).
+In Linux/Unix MTA Postfix, this is configured, for example, with the help of BCC maps (keyword sender_bcc_maps, recipient_bcc_maps).

-This method has the advantage of simpler and more dynamic configuration compared to the MILTER import described above.
-However, information about recipients addressed via BCC is lost.
-The emails are then archived but may only be found by the ADMIN in Benno Cloud under certain circumstances.
+This method has gegenüber the above described MILTER import the advantage of the simpler and more dynamic configuration.
+However, the information über recipients is lost here, which were addressed via BCC.
+The e‑mails are then archived, but can under circumstances only be found by the ADMIN in Benno Cloud.

 - 4. IMAP Import